Distributionally robust Expected Shortfall for convex payoffs: Introduction

 Non-parametric approaches are usually based on the question of how much a financially relevant calculation could be affected if the underlying ``baseline" or nominal distribution is varied within an ``uncertainty set" of alternative distributions, the set of alternatives not characterized by a few parameters.
 Typically the uncertainty set comprises those distributions that differ from the baseline by at most a certain amount $\theta>0$.
 There are several prominent ways to quantify this difference between the baseline and alternative distributions.
-In quantitative finance.
-Glasserman and Xu \cite{glasserman_robust_2014} pioneered the use of ``relative entropy" as distance measure between distributions.
+In quantitative finance, Glasserman and Xu \cite{glasserman_robust_2014} pioneered the use of relative entropy as distance measure between distributions.
 See, for example Feng et al \cite{feng2018quantifyingmodelriskinherent} for an application to option pricing models.
 Another quantification, which is the focus of this paper, is by optimal transport-like distances of measures.
 Other statistical ``divergence" measures, for example those suited to the tails of distributions, are also possible.

-In a topic as broad as the relationship between map and reality, the above-mentioned categories are by no means exhaustive.
+The above-mentioned list of categories is of course by no means complete.
 It may also be mentioned that the term ``distributionally robust", which is widespread in the literature, is not meant to suggest robustness with respect to all possible changes in distribution, which is in general an impossible goal.
 Instead, in the non-parametric approaches referred to above, the distributional robustness is always relative to an ambiguity tolerance parameter $\theta$.
 For larger values of $\theta$ the calculation is more conservative.
 The non-robust case corresponds to $\theta=0$.

-The optimal transport distance $d_c$ to quantify the distance between probability measures on $\RR^d$, is based on a cost function $c(x,y)$ for $x,y\in\RR^d$.
-Section \ref{se:piecewise} gives an example of such a distance computation for the quadratic cost function.
-The robust problem is then to maximize $\int f d\nu$ subject to the constraint that $\nu\in\nn$, where $\nn$ denotes the uncertainty set of probability measures for which $d_c(\nu,\nu_0)\leq \theta$.
-In this optimization problem the uncertainty set, involving a set of probability distributions or measures, is infinite dimensional.
-For applications the dual formulation is most useful, see for example \cite[Theorem 2.4 and Equation (7)]{bartl_computational_2019}
+The optimal transport distance $d_c$ to quantify the distance on the set $P(\RR^d)$ of probability measures on $\RR^d$, is based on a cost function $c(x,y)$ for $x,y\in\RR^d$.
+In this paper $c(x,y)=\frac{1}{2}\|x-y\|^2$, called the quadratic cost function, with $\|\|$ denoting the Euclidean norm.
+The robust expectation problem is